-If you look at current hammer prices realised at auction houses for unheated ruby and sapphire gemstones, fancy coloured diamonds with primary hues with strong saturation of colour, and 10.00 carat colourless diamonds, you will notice a significant increase in value from prices realised ten years ago.
-This current trend, which does not appear to abate, has attracted both collectors and investors of these rare gemstones.
+If you look at current hammer prices realised at auction houses for unheated ruby and sapphire gemstones, fancy coloured diamonds with primary hues with strong saturation of colour, and 10.00 carat plus colourless diamonds, you will notice a significant increase in value from prices realised ten to fifteen years ago.
+This current trend which has appeared to abate, has attracted both collectors and investors of these rare gemstones.
 It is important to differentiate between both parties.

 A collector is attracted to a gemstone that is intrinsically interesting and rare, they may also be interested to create a complete collection so his/her enthusiasm never wanes.
 In addition, a collector may derive pleasure in displaying a gemstone collection for parties to view or may delight in having a piece of jewellery designed that gives credit to the beauty of a significant gemstone.